Ladysnake/Impersonate/README.md

         - `[<targets>]` (optional) : If specified, must be either a player's username or a target selector.
 If unspecified, defaults to the player using the command.
 When used in a command block, player is not optional.
         - `[<key>]` (optional) : If specified, must be a valid identifier that was previously used as a key to start an impersonation.
 If left unspecified, the command will clear every active impersonation.

+#### Permissions
+If you have LuckPerms installed, the above commands can be used by players with the `impersonate.command.disguise` permission.
+If you only grant `impersonate.command.disguise.self`, players will only be able to use the commands on themselves.

 ### Gamerules
 - `impersonate:fakeCapes` : Whether impersonators should get the cape and elytra of impersonated players.
 Defaults to `false`.
 - `impersonate:opRevealImpersonations` : Whether ongoing impersonations should be revealed to online server operators.
 Defaults to `true`.